doecode/batch/README.md

 Contains batch processes used to support DOE Code Applications

-# PopulateLists
+# CreateLists
-A process designed to populate the staticLists.json file in client with data from OSTI Authorities.
-Takes one command line argument, which specifies the filename and location.
+A process designed to create 4 JSON files for the DOE Code application.
+To generate the 4 files, run java -cp ./standalone-doecode_batch-0.5.jar gov.osti.processes.CreateLists [Directory you want to put files into] (This argument is optional)